-We can provide support and advice for professionals working with children and young people with vision impairment (VI) during the coronavirus lockdown.
+We can provide support and advice for parents and professionals working with children and young people with vision impairment (VI) during the coronavirus lockdown.

 If you have questions or suggestions, please contact us via the Helpline at 0303 123 9999 or email [email protected].

 On 4 January 2021 the Prime Minister announced a new national lockdown in England and there are similar restrictions in the rest of the UK.
 We will continue to update this page with relevant statutory guidance as it is released.